mlafeldt/knife-cookbook-readme/README.md

 #### Step 4

 Finally the user should add some documentation fragments into the `doc/` dir.
-Most importantly you should add `doc/overview.md` which will be included at the start of the readme.
-The remaining fragments will be included at the end of the readme.
+Most importantly you should add `doc/overview.md` which will replace the first `Description` section of the readme.
+The remaining fragments will be included at the end of the readme in lexicographic order of the filename.

 ## Installation